 The actual word "Passover" is difficult to define by a specific Hebrew word.
 However, it is more than just "passing by the houses of the Israelites."
 The word means "to spread over" or "to protect."
-What is happening here on this night to be remember is God passing through Egypt in judgment, but at the same time He is "spreading protection" over those who have the "blood of the lamb" applied.
+What is happening on this night is God passing through Egypt in judgment, but at the same time He is "spreading protection" over those who have the "blood of the lamb" applied.
+This is truly a scene of judgment and grace, all in one passing!

 The Passover was not only a memorial of the redemptive price paid for Israel's deliverance from Egypt, it was also a special revelation of the impotence of "all the gods of Egypt."
 The "gods of Egypt" were powerless to protect the firstborn of animal and man from death.
-When this night to be remembered was over, Egypt and all the world would know that "I am the LORD."
+"I am the LORD" means when this night was over, Egypt and all the world would know the "LORD" Jehovah was God alone.